Aminobutyraldehyde dehydrogenase

-The 3 substrates of this enzyme are 4-aminobutanal, NAD^{+}, and H_{2}O, whereas its 3 products are 4-aminobutanoate, NADH, and H^{+}.
+The three substrates of this enzyme are 4-aminobutanal, oxidised nicotinamide adenine dinucleotide (NAD^{+}), and water.
+Its products are γ-aminobutyric acid, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 4-aminobutanal:NAD+ 1-oxidoreductase.
 Other names in common use include gamma-guanidinobutyraldehyde dehydrogenase (ambiguous), ABAL dehydrogenase, 4-aminobutyraldehyde dehydrogenase, 4-aminobutanal dehydrogenase, gamma-aminobutyraldehyde dehydrogenase, 1-pyrroline dehydrogenase, ABALDH, and YdcW.
 This enzyme participates in the urea cycle and the metabolism of amino groups and beta-alanine.